clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 pcs<-as.matrix(pca_matrix[,4:dim(pca_matrix)[2]])
 ```

-The lostruct procedure proposes to compute pairwise distances between those windows and visualise it with a MDS (multidimensional scaling).
-Our goal is to identify groups of windows which display similar PCA pattern.This is done with the following functions (we uses 2 PC per window as above, and will look at the 1st 10 axes of the MDS)
+The lostruct approach is based on the computation of pairwise distances between windows and their visualization with a MDS (multidimensional scaling).
+Our goal is to identify groups of windows that display similar PCA patterns.
+This is done with the following functions (we uses 2 PC per window as above, and will look at the 1st 10 axes of the MDS)
 ```
 pcdist <- pc_dist(pcs,npc=2)
 mds_axe<-cmdscale(pcdist, k=10)